ga-dc/wdi5/w07/d01_js_functions/notes.md

 ## Learning Objectives

-* Define and call functions in Javascript
-* Explain how functions are closures in JS
-  * Store and pass around functions in variables
-  * Explain how scope works in Javascript functions
+- Define what a function is in Javascript and how it compares to a Ruby method
+- Describe how function arguments and return values are different from Ruby
+- Differentiate between function declarations and expressions
+- Define `hoisting`
+- Define a closure in the context of programming

 ## Outline